Ulcerative colitis in Child

 Although 83% of patients will suffer from at least one relapse during the first 10 years after initial onset, the prognosis for UC in general is good.
 Over half of patients report remission or only mild intestinal symptoms.

 On endoscopy, UC almost always presents with continuous involvement of the rectum and/or colon.
 During the active phase of disease, the mucosa can appear erythematous and friable.
-Pseudopolyps and inflammatory polyps may also be present.
+Pseudopolyps and inflammatory polyps may also be present as a result of chronic inflammation.

-The course of UC is often random and unpredictable.
+Timeline: The course of UC is unpredictable.
 The initial presentation can vary from mild / asymptomatic to severe (toxic hemorrhagic colitis).
-Patients can then present with variable episodes of exacerbation as well as complete remission.
+Some patients have a quiescent disease course, while others can have progressive worsening of bowel inflammation.

 64766004 – Ulcerative colitis

-- Infectious colitis (eg, Clostridium difficile colitis, amebic colitis, strongyloidiasis)
+- Infectious colitis (eg, Clostridioides difficile colitis, amebic colitis, strongyloidiasis)

 - Medication-induced colitis